-On the front left hand side door, there is a light indicator visible from the outside of the vehicle that indicates the "Safe" system status.
+On the driver's door, there is a light indicator visible from the outside of the vehicle that indicates the "Safe" system status.

 We can see that the "Safe" system is activated, by the flashing of the light indicator.
 The indicator will flash on all vehicles, whether they are fitted with an alarm or not, and until the vehicle is unlocked.